 |Coffee machines for the hospitality industry||Commercial Coffee Machine||Buy coffee machine or cheap coffee machines|

-Current events can influence the search volume of certain keywords both positively and negatively.
-You should check regularly whether your keyword set is still up-to-date.
+Current events can influence the search volume of keywords both positively and negatively.
+Therefore, you should regularly check whether your keyword set is still up-to-date.

 3. Ad Copy

-Make sure you use B2B-specific wording and write exactly for your target audience.
+Make sure you use B2B-specific wording and write precisely for your target audience.
 After all, every click from a private individual cost you real money.
 However, you should also be aware that private individuals, like entrepreneurs, often only give ad texts a cursory read.
-You will therefore never be able to 100% exclude irrelevant clicks.
+You will, therefore, never be able to 100% exclude irrelevant clicks.

 You should also consider the following points when drafting the ad copy:

-- Advertising vs. building trust: While pushy ad copy may still work in some areas of B2C online marketing, you’d be better off adopting a more serious and trusting tone in B2B.
+- Advertising vs building trust: While pushy ad copy may still work in some areas of B2C online marketing, you’d be better off adopting a more severe and trusting tone in B2B.
 Your customers like to conduct detailed research before making a purchase decision.
 Using trust elements such as awards or certifications in your copy and landing page can make a huge impact.